-Immigration has been described as "remaking America with political, economic, and cultural ramifications."
-Globalization has fueled migration, particularly since the beginning of the 21st century.
+Immigration has been described as "remaking America with political, economic, and cultural ramifications."2 Globalization has fueled migration, particularly since the beginning of the 21st century.
 Workers migrate because of the promise of employment and higher standards of living than what is attainable in their home countries.
-Data reveal that many migrants seek specifically to move to the United States.
-The U.S. Census Bureau uses the term foreign born to refer to those who are not U.S. citizens at birth.
-The U.S. Census estimates that nearly 13% of the U.S. population or approximately 41 million people are foreign born.
-Immigrants are not one homogeneous group but are many diverse groups.
-Table 2.1 shows the frequency distribution of the world region of birth for the foreign-born population.
+Data reveal that many migrants seek specifically to move to the United States.3 The U.S. Census Bureau uses the term foreign born to refer to those who are not U.S. citizens at birth.
+The U.S. Census estimates that nearly 13% of the U.S. population or approximately 41 million people are foreign born.4